jucbca/plant-calcium-fluorescence/README.md

 # plant-calcium-fluorescence
-Organize, run basic statistics, and plot pixel intensity data of images acquired via fluorescent microscopy of reporters in plant tissues.
+The code is optimized for kinetics of calcium reporters in plant tissues.
+Goes from vectors of pixel intensity vs. time to determination of peak amplitudes, time, decay time, and summarizes all in descriptive statistics and plots.
     # Input as nX2 vector.
 Time vs Pixel data